calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

 -----------

-Spiritual, Moral, Social and Cultural (SMSC) Fundamental British Values (FBV)
+Spiritual, Moral, Social and Cultural (SMSC)

+### Fundamental British Values (FBV)

+> Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.

+> Terrorism is defined as any action that endangers or causes serious violence to a person or people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.

+Radicalisation is a process
+1. All members of community
+    * Moral outrage, need for identity ()
+    * Steps to personal well-being, stimulating interests
+2. The vulnerable
+    * Verbal hate/aggression, perceived legitimacy
+    * Open debate, positive role models
+3. Moving towards extremism
+    * Crossing the threshold into criminality
+    * Last opportunity
+4. Actively breaking the law

+Prevent Duty - introduced in teh counter terrorism and security act 2015 section 26 Part of safeguarding

+* Showing strong allegiance to a group
+* Withdrawing form friends/community
+* Loosing interest in personal aspirations
+*

+### more

-[TES: Teach that 'no platforming' is 'harmful', schools told](https://www.tes.com/news/teach-no-platforming-harmful-schools-told) - Government RSE guidance also says teachers should explain 'harm' caused by 'cancel culture' and the importance of freedom of speech
+* [TES: Teach that 'no platforming' is 'harmful', schools told](https://www.tes.com/news/teach-no-platforming-harmful-schools-told) - Government RSE guidance also says teachers should explain 'harm' caused by 'cancel culture' and the importance of freedom of speech
 * [Digital Citizenship Report: Towards tomorrow’s successful digital citizens: providing the critical and dialogical opportunities to change lifestyles and mindsets](https://mirandanet.ac.uk/wp-content/uploads/2019/06/Preston-Savage-et-al-FINAL_DigitalCitizens-Master-19nov15-CP-response-to-PB-commentary.pdf) 2015

 ### Activity: Research